Gelens-Lab/temperature_controller/Readme.md

 	4. After defining a profile, you can start an experiment by clicking 'Start experiment'; the experiment will run until the end of the selected time window and the automatically stop the device.
 If you wish to stop before then click on 'Stop TEC' to reset the experiment.
 	5. If the experiment has finished you can leave the program by clicking 'Exit'

 6. After finishing, please turn of the device by flipping the switch at the back of the controller box.
-Next time you can start experiments directrly from point 2.1.
+Next time you can start experiments directly from point 2.1.

 ## How to get help